-- Graduates have knowledge of theories, methods, techniques and topical questions regarding the political, managerial, legal and regulatory aspects of resource use and governance in the MEEM domains. - 1.2 Graduates are able to integrate knowledge from various disciplines that relate to the MEEM domains; understand interrelationships in social-ecological and socio-technological systems, including, if relevant, spatial and digital dimensions. - 1.3 Graduates are able to apply combinations of these concepts, theories and tools to reason, evaluate, and design in real-life cases and specific contexts; to identify the barriers and enablers of change; and to assess the usefulness and feasibility of these concepts, theories and tools in real-life cases and various contexts. - Graduates are able to spot gaps in their own knowledge independently, and to revise and extend their knowledge through study.
+- 1.1 Graduates have knowledge of theories, methods, techniques and topical questions regarding the political, managerial, legal and regulatory aspects of resource use and governance in the MEEM domains. - 1.2 Graduates are able to integrate knowledge from disciplines that relate to the MEEM domains; understand interrelationships in social-ecological and socio-technological systems, including, if relevant, spatial and digital dimensions. - 1.3 Graduates are able to apply combinations of concepts, theories and tools from relevant disciplines to reason, evaluate, and design in real-life cases and specific contexts; to identify the barriers and enablers of change; and to assess the usefulness and feasibility of these concepts, theories and tools in real-life cases and various contexts. - 1.4 Graduates are able to spot gaps in their own knowledge independently, and to revise and extend their knowledge through study.